 - See the section on "Component Identification" for help with identifying the components. - C1 must go the right way round.
 The negative side is marked with a stripe (see hint). - Put Q1 so that the metal portion lines up with the white stripe on the board.
-The metal side faces to the outside of the board. - D2 should be placed so that the white stripe on the body lines up with the white stripe on the board. - Put the micro-controller socket in first.
+The metal side faces to the outside of the board. - D2 should be placed so that the white stripe on the body lines up with the white stripe on the board.
+The white stripe connection also has a square solder pad. - Put the micro-controller socket in first.
 Make sure that the depression on the end of the socket lines up with the marking on the board.
 When you put the chip in, the chip should go in with the depression facing to the outside of the board.